How To Use Your 401(k) to Build Wealth

 If you’re just getting by, and there’s nothing left to trim from the budget, consider allocating your next raise towards starting (or re-starting) your retirement savings.

-At this stage, if you have contributed to a retirement plan through a previous employer, it may make sense to consider rolling those funds into your current employer’s plan.
+At this stage, if you've contributed to a retirement plan through a previous employer, it may make sense to consider rolling those funds into your current employer’s plan.

 Note: If you decide now is not a good time for you to participate (particularly pertinent if you are a new hire), beware of automatic enrollment.
-Some 401k savings plans are set up to enroll new hires automatically; which results in a certain percentage of your salary being diverted into this account unless you specifically opt out.
+Some 401k savings plans are set up to enroll new hires automatically; which results in a certain percentage of your salary being diverted into this account unless you explicitly opt-out.
 Please check with your HR department.

-Once you determine you are ready to contribute, the next question you need to answer is:
+Once you determine you're ready to contribute, the next question you need to answer is:

 How Much Do I Contribute to My 401k Savings Plan?